DuongvuBBS20/MIS-311/README.md

-   3. quantity
+   2.3. quantity

       There are 3 null values.
-In this column, I use the median function to fill in these 2 cells.
+In this column, I use the median function (median = 11 )to fill in these 2 cells.

         <img width="162" height="90" alt="image" src="https://github.com/user-attachments/assets/b6ab2b84-0acd-4b11-a74b-28a5888564ab" />